 Heating of the wax

-If you can multi-task, then while you’re cleaning your face you can also start heating the wax using a wax warmer or a microwave.
+If you can multitask while cleaning your face, you can also start heating the wax using a wax warmer or a microwave.
 The wax has to be warm but not too hot.
 The consistency should be like honey, not oil.
-If its the latter, then leave it in the heat until the wax thickens like honey.
+If it’s the latter, leave it in the heat until the wax thickens like honey.